 - Put an inch of water in the pot around the silicone pan.

 - Place a dry tea towel under the slow cooker lid to catch drips, put the lid on, and cook on high for 1.5 to 2 hours, until the cake centre is cooked through.
 Check using a knife or skewer or cake tester.
-Note: The time required will depend on your slow cooker and whether it runs hot or not.
-Keep a close eye on it to avoid burning.

 - When done, lift the silicone pan out of the slow cooker and leave the cake to cool.